peteroupc/peteroupc.github.io/bernsupp.md

 **Proposition 1.**

-1. _Let f be as given in Theorem 1 or 2 or Corollary 1 or 3, except that f must be concave and polynomially bounded and may have a minimum of 0.
+1. _Let f be as given in Theorem 1 or 2 or Corollary 1 or 3, except that f must be concave and may have a minimum of 0.
 Then the schemes of those results remain valid if **fbelow**(n, k) = f(k/n), rather than as given in those results._
-2. _Let f be as given in Theorem 1 or 2 or Corollary 1 or 3, except that f must be convex and polynomially bounded and may have a maximum of 1.
+2. _Let f be as given in Theorem 1 or 2 or Corollary 1 or 3, except that f must be convex and may have a maximum of 1.
 Then the schemes of those results remain valid if **fabove**(n, k) = f(k/n), rather than as given in those results._

 _Proof._ Parts 1 and 2 follow from Theorem 1 or 2 or Corollary 1 or 3, as the case may be.
 For part 1, the lower polynomials are replaced by the degree-_n_ Bernstein polynomials of _f_, and they meet the conditions in those theorems by Jensen's inequality.
 For part 2, the upper polynomials are involved instead of the lower polynomials.   &#x25a1;